gem/oq-engine/doc/getting-started/installation-instructions/server.md

 systemctl start openquake-webui.service
 ```

-To check, if the service is in the correct control group run:
+To check if the service is in the correct control group, run:

 ```console
 systemctl status  openquake-webui.service
 ```